Kafka-In-Action-Book/Kafka-In-Action-Source-Code/KafkaInAction_Chapter3/Commands.md

 ## Chapter 3 Specific Notes

-* The commands and scripts are meant to be ran from your Kafka root directory: i.e. you should see the folder `bin`, `config`, etc when you do an `ls` in this directory.
+* The commands and scripts are meant to be run from your Kafka root directory: i.e. you should see the folder `bin`, `config`, etc when you do an `ls` in this directory.

 * If you get a port in use exception: kill the process related to that port.
 For example, on a Mac, you can do the following command: `lsof -t -i tcp:8083 | xargs kill` if the `connect-standalone` process is still running, etc.